 Political Fund - Making a bigger difference for members

 The NASUWT is a non-party-political organisation.
-However, we know that politics and political decisions affect the lives of teachers – our members.
-It’s just one of the reasons why the NASUWT has a Political Fund.
+However, we know that politics and political decisions affect the lives of teachers - our members.
+It is just one of the reasons the NASUWT has a Political Fund.

-By law the NASUWT is required to ballot members every ten years on whether to retain the Political Fund.
+By law, the NASUWT is required to ballot members every ten years on whether to retain the Political Fund.
 A ballot was conducted in 2019 and the result was overwhelmingly in favour of retaining the Political Fund.
-A full copy of the ballot declaration is available on the right of this page.
+A full copy of the ballot declaration is available on the right/below.

 |Number of eligible voters||224,023|